Fact – left handed guitar players rock! Don’t believe me? Well here are 9 of the best reasons why we’ve got it made!

 2. Perfect Band Symmetry

 Let’s consider aesthetics for a second, as nothing is more pleasing to the eye than symmetry.
-If your band is a standard vocals, drummer, bassist, guitarist setup and your guitarist/bassist is a left handed player you have perfect stage symmetry.
-It just looks good people!
+If your band is a standard vocals, drummer, bassist, guitarist setup and your guitarist/bassist is a left handed player, you have perfect stage symmetry.
+It just looks good!

 Also ponder this.
 Whilst on stage any interaction will look infinitely better between guitarists and bassists.
 If two right handers decide to stand next to each other for an epic solo play-off they’re just playing on top of each other, generally in each other’s spaces.
 With a right and left hander you can stand back-to-back out of each other’s way in full rock-god stance…awesome sauce!
-Statistically speaking, a band with a left handed guitarist in it is 3% more likely to attract attention, because looks are almost everything these days, and left handed guitarists look unique.
+Statistically speaking, a band with a left handed guitarist in it is 3% more likely to attract attention.

 3. A Good Investment